We would appreciate your feedback to help with continued improvement of this resource.

 When you arrive at the hospital nuclear medicine department or private radiology practice, a nuclear medicine technologist will ask you questions about your condition to obtain a medical history.

 The technologist will insert a small needle into the back of your hand or in your arm.
 You will then lie on a special scanning bed under a large gamma camera which will take pictures of your parathyroids.
-The technologist will inject the sestamibi solution and then take images of your neck and chest.
+The technologist will inject the MIBI solution and then take images of your neck and chest.

-In some institutions an additional radioactive tracer is administered prior to the MIBI to be able to visualize the thyroid gland.
+In some institutions an additional radioactive tracer is administered prior to the MIBI to be able to visualise the thyroid gland.
 This gives an indication of the position of the parathyroid glands in relation to the thyroid gland.

 These pictures can take up to 40 minutes.